Ahmedabdullahi1/PROJECT_2_ETL/README.md

 Please see the [File Guide](#file-header) for a complete directory of the files used in this project

 ## <a id="limitations-header">Data Limitations
-Although our investigation was very interesting, and the data we have acquired is regularly updated with and its findings are **"true"**, it is important to note that they do not **"tell the entire story".** It is also worth noting that data gathered during covid cannot be used with absolute certainity of reliability.
+Although our investigation was very interesting, and the data we have acquired is regularly updated and its findings are **"true"**, it is important to note that they do not **"tell the entire story"**: future users would need to judiciously assess the best way to use the information in the datasets provided here.
+It is also worth noting that data gathered across countries regarding the Covid pandemic cannot be used with absolute certainty of reliability.

 ## <a id="project-header"></a>Project Outline